 Change nameservers for my domains

-Nameservers are your primary DNS controller, and without the correct nameserver settings, your email and website won't work correctly.
-Your domain must be registered with GoDaddy in your account to edit nameservers.
-If you're going to change your nameservers to another company, you need to have those available before beginning.
+Nameservers are your primary DNS controller, and changing your nameservers changes where you manage your DNS settings.
+Correct nameserver settings are critical to making sure your email and website work correctly.
+Your domain must be registered with GoDaddy in your account to change nameservers.

 - Choose the option that works best for you: